jamespharper/CHLEWF_model/README.md

 # CHLEWF_model
-A system dynamics model of the nexus of climate, human, land, energy, water and food systems
+A system dynamics model of the nexus of climate, human, land, energy, water and food systems built in Stella Pro